JackEdwards-IT/terminal-style-portfolio/README.md

 [Live Demo](https://jackedwards-it.github.io/terminal-style-portfolio/)

-From the homepage the user can click on the top links to open the about, contact and help windows or they can type a command into the terminal.
+From the homepage the user can click on the top links to open the about, contact and help windows or they can type a command into the simulated terminal.

 ## Site Controls